milkdromeda/milkdromeda.github.io/charter/index.md

 (3) Forms of personal expression can be conveyed in any languages, including the official languages of Canada, English and French.

-(4) Self-deprecating humour is not permitted without a reasonably pressing or substantial reason.
+(4) Personal expression and thought, including facial expressions, should remain positive and, when applicable, optimistic.

 (5) Negative comments and judgements must not be made without a reasonably pressing or substantial reason.

+(6) In any setting, ambiguous topics should be asked as soon as possible after a relatively brief period of attempted comprehension.

+(7) Self-deprecating humour is not permitted without a substantial reason.

+(8) Speaking in stereotypical accents or performing impersonations is not permitted unless:
+a) asked deliberately in a work or educational setting;
+b) justified by a substantial reason.

-## 9. Science and Facts
+## 9. Science and facts

 (1) All major actions must be in accordance to:
 a) the principles and laws of science;